exasol/extension-manager/doc/system_requirements.md

 ### Install Extensions
 `feat~install-extension~1`

-EM allows the user to install extensions.
+EM allows the DBA to install extensions.

 Needs: req

 ### Configure an Extension
 `feat~configure-extension~1`

-EM allows the user to configure an extension, e.g. in order to set up a Virtual Schema source system.
+EM allows the DBA to configure an extension, e.g. in order to set up a Virtual Schema source system.

 Needs: req

 ### Updating an Extension
 `feat~update-extension~1`

-EM allows users to install a new version of an extension that was already installed in an older version.
+EM allows DBA to install a new version of an extension that was already installed in an older version.

 Needs: req

 ### Uninstall an Extension
 `feat~uninstall-extension~1`

-EM allows the user to uninstall an extension.
+EM allows the DBA to uninstall an extension.

 Needs: req